 Central European University is an international university in the truest sense: its students come from over 100 countries of five continents; its faculty comes from more than 30 countries – with the mix of nationalities increasing every year.
 The university’s unique combination of American, European and regional intellectual and academic traditions enables CEU to place emphasis on the shifting boundary between the local and the global in both the theoretical and the practical aspects of its research and teaching.

-CEU is a founding member of the European University Association (EUA), and is accredited both in the USA and Europe (Austria and Hungary).
+CEU is a founding member of the European University Association (EUA), and is accredited both in the USA and Europe (Austria).
 In this way, CEU brings together the best of two renowned educational traditions.
 As part of CEU, the Department of Gender Studies is proud of its participation in European and other international academic and scholarly networks.